bmsousa91/RippleDetector/README.md

    where "SD" is the number of standard deviations above the mean.
 This parameter can be set in the plugin's GUI.

 - Detection: this is when ripples are identified online.
 The RMS value of each block is calculated and tested against the amplitude threshold.
-If this value is kept above the amplitude threshold for the time window defined by the parameter "Time Threshold", ripple events are generated.
-After an event is raised, the detection of new ripple events is blocked for "Refractory Time" milliseconds.
+If this value is kept above the amplitude threshold for the minimum time period defined by the parameter "Time Thr.", ripple events are generated.
+After an event is raised, the detection of new ripple events is disabled for "Refr.
+Time" milliseconds.
 This parameter can be also adjusted in the plugin's GUI.
+If the user selects one option in the "EMG/ACC" comboBox, ripple events are not raised when movement is detected.

-Visual summary of the algorithm:
+Summary of the algorithm:

 ![Ripple detection algorithm](Figures/rippleDetectionAlgorithm.png)